 Although you can certainly get a lot of value by racking up and using airline frequent-flier miles or hotel loyalty points, Chase Ultimate Rewards is still one of the best travel rewards programs out there.
 Not only can you earn points with a variety of credit cards, but you can also redeem them in several useful ways.

 Since it launched in 2009, the Chase Ultimate Rewards program has evolved from a points-never-expire system to an even more comprehensive platform and booking agent.
-You can now transfer points to more than a dozen airline and hotel partners; put them toward travel reservations made through Chase; and even just cash in points for statement credits, all making Ultimate Rewards points particularly relevant right now when travel patterns are curtailed.
+You can now transfer points to more than a dozen airline and hotel partners; put them toward travel reservations made through Chase; and even just cash in points for statement credits.
 Whether you already have a Chase card, or are considering opening one, here are some of the best ways to earn, redeem, and maximize Chase Ultimate Rewards points.

 This card became an instant hit when it debuted more than a decade ago, and it remains popular today thanks to its excellent earning potential.

 - Introductory bonus: Earn 60,000 bonus points after you spend $4,000 within the first three months from account opening.

 - Earning rates: As of August 16, 2021, earn five points per dollar on all travel booked through Chase Ultimate Rewards, three points per dollar on dining and select streaming services as well as online grocery purchases (except from Target, Walmart and wholesale clubs), two points per dollar on travel not booked through Chase, and one points per dollar on other eligible purchases.

 - Points value: 1.25 cents apiece when redeemed for travel through the Chase Ultimate Rewards online portal

 Chase Sapphire Reserve®